LastAncientOne/Stock_Analysis_For_Quant/Tableau_Stock/README.md

 <h3 align="left"> Software:</h3>
 <p align="left">  </a> <a href="https://www.tableau.com/" target="_blank"> <img src="https://pbs.twimg.com/profile_images/1268207088683020288/d9agkn4h.jpg" alt="tableau" width="100" height="100"/> </a> </p>

-#### Trading strategies are methods for investors and traders to develop strategies that work for them, enabling them to gain profits.
-Conversely, traders need to find the right methods or strategies that work for them.
-Traders need to test their strategies through backtesting; however, strategies may not work as effectively in live trading compared to testing on past data. :bar_chart:
 ## Author:
 ### * Tin Hang